Basic Algorithm Templates

 {

-st[j] = true; // indicates that vertex j has been traversed
+st[j] = true; // Indicates that point j has been traversed

 q.push(j);